Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 132 }};
 {% endraw %}
 ```

-As shown in the above code,
+As depicted in the code above, the MacroConstructor is responsible for crafting
-MacroConstructor generates macroop class definition.
-Note that
-%(alloc_microops)s (line 130) is replaced by
-the constructor code of the microop classes
+the definition of the macroop class.
+It's worth noting that the placeholder
+%(alloc_microops)s, indicated in line 130, gets substituted with the constructor
-generated by the getAllocator of the python counterpart of the microops.
+code for the microop classes, which is generated by the getAllocator method in
-And other required initialization statements
-are generated as a result of rest of the substitution
-such as %(adjust_env)s.
-And the MacroDisassembly template adds
+the Python equivalent of the microops.
+The MacroDisassembly template is used to
+automatically introduce member function *generateDisassembly* to automatically
-generateDisassembly method of macroop class.
+generated macroop class.